BlueberryF11/BlueberryF11/README.md

 Not everything needs to become a huge finished project.
 Sometimes I just want to see if I can do something.

-And sometimes that turns into a whole fucking project.
+And sometimes that turns into a whole project.

 ---